cioos-siooc/cioos-siooc_data_transform/projects/odf_transform/odf_transform/vocabulary/README.md

 # Vocabulary

-This list is built from the files in the vocabulary folder, see all_vocabulary_list.csv
+This list is built from the files in the vocabulary folder, see ../vocabulary_source_files/vocabulary_list.csv